-This nice problem is dedicated to Dirk Laurie (1946-2019), who gave it to me about 10 years or so ago.
+This nice problem is dedicated to Dirk Laurie (1946-2019), who gave it to me around 2010.
 He was an outstanding mathematician, and colleague for almost 40 years, and passed away suddenly in 2019.
 He and I worked together on the SA Mathematics Olympiad Committee for many years.
 He was also the South African IMO team leader on several occasions as well as the Chief Coordinator at IMO 2014 in Cape Town.
 Read a short tribute to him at: "Passing of a remarkable South African mathematician" or this scanned report (in Afrikaans) in the 18 August 2019 Rapport newspaper at: "Briljantste' mens skryf oor 'Onvolkome Kennis'".

 Dirk Laurie Tribute Problem